hhvm/user-documentation/guides/hack/22-async/02-awaitables.md

 Sometimes you want to get a result out of an awaitable when the function you are in **is not** `async`.
 For this there is `HH\Asio\join()` which takes an `Awaitable` and blocks until it resolves into a result.

-This means that invocations of async functions from the global scope (aka psuedomain) cannot be awaited, and must be joined.
+This means that invocations of async functions from the global scope (aka pseudomain) cannot be awaited, and must be joined.

 @@ awaitables-examples/join.php @@